anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Lent 1

+The Gospel readings are about Jesus' temptation in the wilderness.

 Year A

 * **Psalm 32** is about confession and forgiveness of sin.
 * **Matthew 4.1-11** (see BCP) is about Jesus being tempted by the devil in the wilderness. **Genesis 2.15-17; 3.1-7** is about Eve and Adam succumbing to the serpent's temptation in the garden. **Romans 5.12-19** compares Adam with Christ.

+Year B

+* **Psalm 25.1-9** (EV: 1-10) includes confession of sin and a desire to follow God's ways.
+* **Mark 1.9-15** is about Jesus being tempted by Satan in the wilderness (12-13), with surrounding verses about Jesus' baptism (9-11) and his proclamation of the good news (14-15). **1 Peter 3.18-22** mentions Christ's proclamation, calling to mind God's patience in the time of Noah, and connects the flood with baptism. **Genesis 9.8-17** is about God's covenant with Noah, his descendants, and 'all flesh that is on the earth': 'never again shall there be a flood to destroy the earth'.

 ## Lent 2